 It's in The Bag: Lunchtime Lectures

 OSU-Cascades' free lunchtime lecture series showcases the range of research and scholarship underway by our faculty.
 The series invites you to bring a brown bag lunch and get an in-depth look at faculty research projects and understand how they relate to your world.
-Lectures take place throughout the academic year on Wednesdays once a month unless otherwise noted.
+Lectures take place throughout the academic year.

 Important!
 Attendees must stop at the reception desk in Cascades Hall to pick up a parking pass prior to the lecture.